rocksoncodes/Market-Scouting-AI-Agent/README.md

-# Market Scouting AI Agent
+# Market Scout – The AI Agent That Finds Market Problems for You
 #### For `Entrepreneurs & Developers` </br>

+If you’ve ever spent hours scrolling through forums, hoping to find a real problem worth solving you know how exhausting it feels.

+That’s why I built Market Scout: an AI-powered agent that does the research for you.
+It scans Reddit communities, finds pain points people are actually talking about and uses Gemini AI to validate whether those problems are worth your time.

-Automatically discovers market problems so you can focus on building solutions instead of hunting for ideas.
+Instead of wasting hours on research, you can focus on what you do best: building solutions people love.

 ## 1. How Market Scout Works (Overview)

-Entrepreneurs and developers spend hours manually searching forums and communities, trying to find problems worth solving.
-Because this process takes so much time, I'm building Market Scout to automatically discover, filter, and structure market problems into actionable project briefs.

-This way, users can focus on building solutions instead of hunting for ideas, saving time and increasing productivity.
+Imagine this:</br>

+You push your code to GitHub → Market Scout runs automatically → Within minutes, your Notion updates with 10 real-world validated problems.</br>

+That’s hours of manual research done while you work on something else or even sleep.</br>

 This repository contains the initial project setup; more updates and implementations will be added throughout development.

 ## 2. Current Features